Vega0977/DPS-S5-Space-Combat-Calculator/ships/README.txt

 Rules for making ships:

+Fighter craft/strike craft are called things like Basic_Fighter_Craft and Advanced_Strike_Craft. !!: I used *advanced* not *improved* because i fucked up

 Weapons and components are all named with underscores, not spaces.

 (Important) Some things are given a full name for each possible variation.
 So put in Small_Blue_Laser, not Blue_Laser when